 Read more about Roots and follow us on Facebook to find out about upcoming readings.

 Photos: (top) Allison Geller, cocurator of the Roots Poetry Series. (bottom) Charif Shanahan reading his poems.
 Photo Credit: Mary Catherine Kinniburgh, Allison Geller.

-Support for Readings & Workshops in New York City is provided, in part, by public funds from the New York State Council on the Arts, and the New York City Department of Cultural Affairs, with additional support from the Louis & Anne Abrons Foundation, the Axe-Houghton Foundation, A.K.
-Starr Charitable Trust and Friends of Poets & Writers.
+Support for Readings & Workshops in New York City is provided, in part, by public funds from the New York State Council on the Arts, and the New York City Department of Cultural Affairs, with additional support from the Louis & Anne Abrons Foundation, the Axe-Houghton, the A.K.
+Starr Charitable Trust, and Friends of Poets & Writers.